fabientownsend/fabientownsend.github.io/_posts/2016-09-23-exception-control-flow.markdown

 ![git pull request]({{ site.url }}/assets/control_flow.jpg)
 The control flow evaluates an input statement in order to determine the output.
-It can be managed through exception or if/else evaluations.
+Exceptions can be used to manage control flow.

-Exception as control flow is said to be an AntiPattern:
+Exception as control flow is an AntiPattern:

-> An AntiPattern is a literary form that describes a commonly occuring
+> An AntiPattern is a literary form that describes a commonly occurring
 > solution to a problem that generates decidedly negative consequences.

 We can split this problem into two parts:

 - Readability
-- Perfomance
+- Performance

 # Readibility
 Example 1: